bytecodealliance/rustix/README.md

 ### Linux raw syscall support

-On Linux, `posish` can optionally be configured to target the raw Linux syscall ABI directly instead of calling through `libc`.
+On Linux, `posish` can optionally be configured to use the raw Linux syscall ABI directly instead of `libc`.
 To enable this, set the `RUSTFLAGS` environment variable to `--cfg linux_raw`, or otherwise pass `--cfg linux_raw` to rustc.
-This mode is new, and so far only supports x86-64 and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to other architectures should be straightforward.
+This mode is new, and so far only supports x86-64 and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to most other architectures should be straightforward.

 This feature is fun in two ways:
- - By being implemented in Rust, avoiding `libc`, `errno`, and `std::io::Error`, most functions compile down to very simple code and can even be fully inlined into user code.
+ - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations and an optimized error type, most functions compile down to very simple code and can even be fully inlined into user code.
- - Memory buffers are kept in Rust slices, out parameters are returned as regular values, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and [I/O safety] all the way down to the syscalls.
+ - Memory buffers are kept in Rust slices, out parameters are returned as regular values, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and I/O safety all the way down to the syscalls.

 [`std`]: https://doc.rust-lang.org/std/